ralphdp/hMERN/README.md

    ```

 ## ⚙️ Configuring Authentication
 Confiure which authentication options to use.
-Set the "enabled" options to "true" accoridngly.
+On "backend/config/auth.config.js" set the "enabled" options to "true" accoridngly, for the authentication options you wish to use.
 ```bash
 module.exports = {
   providers: {